 - black maple

-Approximately 30 percent of the property is lake or wetland.
-Two lakes (Elbow Lake and Spectacle Lake) are almost wholly within the boundaries of the property.
+Approximately 30 per cent of the property is lake or wetland.
+Two lakes (Elbow Lake and Spectacle Lake) are almost completely within the boundaries of the property.

 Several significant plant and animal species are found here, including:

 - eastern musk turtle (threatened)

 - five-lined skink (special concern)